Sundry4/Darin_project/Tic-tac-toe/README.md

 Firstly, I train a model on dataset of moves made by experts using supervised learning

 Then I use MCTS as reinforcement learning to achieve better results

+# Playing

+To play me game you need to download Play folder and run file `play.py`